 With the holiday season upon us, you are sure to be tempted with an unlimited array of food.
-Sticking to your healthy lifestyle changes during this time may seem impossible, but with these simple tips you “have your cake and eat it too”.
+Sticking to your healthy lifestyle changes during this time may seem impossible, but with these simple tips for a mindful mindset you can “have your cake and eat it too”.

 - Practice by rating your hunger before your next meal.
 Where on the scale are you?

 - Around a 2?
 Watch out, you are clearly very hungry and are more likely to overeat so be careful.

 - Around a 4?
 Perfect, it may just take a small amount of food to feel satisfied.

 - Around a 6?
 Hmm… since you are already satisfied, maybe indulging in this meal is not a great idea.

 - Check in with yourself throughout the meal to catch your satisfied state.
 Be careful, this level can be hard to miss for some people.

 2. Rule of Three’s: Imagine you’re at Thanksgiving dinner.
 There is a table full of sides, entrees, desserts, drinks, etc. just waiting for you to grab.
 What do you do?
 Try out the Rule of Three’s.
 Take note of all the options and prioritize the three items you must have while bypassing the others.
 Simply enjoy your three favorites without the guilt of over-consuming on items you didn’t even want.